Skip to content

 Male fertility requires these main elements to be at least adequate, but for the best chance at conception and the healthiest baby, we prefer to aim for optimal levels:

-2. Sperm count – this one is pretty basic, if there is a very low sperm count, the numbers just aren’t high enough to achieve conception
+This one is pretty basic: if the sperm count is very low, the numbers just aren’t high enough to achieve conception.

-3. Sperm motility – this is how well do they swim and do they swim determinedly, in a straightforward direction
+This is how well they swim and how determinedly they swim in a straightforward direction

-4. Sperm morphology – this is the appearance of the sperm, the shape of the head, length of the tail etc.
+This is the appearance of the sperm, the shape of the head, the length of the tail, etc.

 2. Sperm count = greater than or equal to 15 million/ml of semen [41-213 million]